 Decision-making is based on the principle of minority obedience to majority.

 The team members will receive a warning from the team if they miss the delivery without reason for the first time and will report it to tutors the second time.
+This should so up in the audit contribution reports.

 Meeting regulations